This 29 January 2020 video from Slovenia says about itself:

 The animal, looking just like a miniature squirrel, had been introduced by the multimillionaire naturalist Lionel Walter, the second baron Rothschild, at his country seat at Tring Park.

-This video is called Horrible Histories-The Second Baron Rothschild.
 The Second Baron Rothschild has dinner with monkeys, live snakes round the banisters and a carriage drawn by zebras!

 Rothschild used his great wealth to collect and import rare and exotic species from all over the world in what was once his very own private museum.